NuGet/NuGetDocs/site/Docs/Reference/Ecosystem.markdown

 ## NuGet Server

-[NuGet Server](http://nugetserver.net/) is a fully functional NuGet server for hosting NuGet packages on your own server.
-The product is setup using a Windows installer, where a wizard will guide you through the process of running a NuGet server as a Windows service.
+[NuGet Server](http://nugetserver.net/) is a fully functional NuGet server you install as a Windows service.
+Purchase, download and double click the installer.
+Our wizard will guide you through the rest.
+To start serving your packages, simply place your NuGet packages in the Packages folder and start supporting NuGet in your company today!

 NuGet Server is basically a wrapper of the [NuGet.Server](http://www.nuget.org/packages/NuGet.Server/) package, but installed through a wizard.
 NuGet Server is distributed with its own web server, why you don't need IIS installed.